-Mentalization-Based Therapy (MBT) is an evidence-based treatment for people with borderline personality disorder and other mental health issues that draws from several different psychotherapeutic approaches.
+Mentalization-based therapy is an evidence-based treatment for people with borderline personality disorder and other mental health conditions that draws from several different psychotherapeutic approaches.
+Mentalization-based treatment was developed in the 1990s by Anthony Bateman and Peter Fonagy specifically for people with borderline personalities.
 Mentalizing, or the ability to focus on and differentiate between your own emotional state of mind and that of others, and understand how one’s mental state influences behavior, is a normal cognitive function that is limited in those with borderline personality disorder.
 Enhancement of mentalization and improved emotional regulation are at the core of MBT treatment.

-MBT borrows common elements and techniques from psychodynamic, cognitive-behavioral, systemic, and social-ecological therapies.
-MBT practitioners work to establish a secure therapeutic attachment with patients, and create a safe environment in which patients can begin to deeply explore their own feelings and those of others, ultimately developing their capacity for mentalization.
-One intervention commonly used in MBT treatment is transference, or directing a patient’s emotions toward the therapist to facilitate analysis of those emotions.
+Mentalization-based therapy shares common elements and techniques with psychodynamic, cognitive-behavioral, systemic, dialectical behavior, and social-ecological therapies.
+MBT practitioners work to create a safe environment in which patients can begin a deep exploration of their own feelings and those of others, ultimately developing their capacity for mentalization.
+The health professional is very much focused on the client's present and not so much on the past

-MBT helps patients think before they react to their own feelings or to the perceived feelings of others.
-With an improved ability to mentalize, patients not only process their own thoughts, feelings, and related behaviors differently, but also better understand that another person’s thoughts, feelings, and behavior may be different than the way they are interpreted by the patient.
-The goal of MBT is for patients to not only mentalize themselves but also mentalize others and think about what may be driving other people’s thoughts and behaviors so as to not misinterpret the meaning and respond inappropriately.
+Mentalization-based therapy helps patients think before they react to their own feelings or to the perceived feelings of others.
+With an improved ability to mentalize, patients not only process their own thoughts, feelings, and related behaviors differently, they also better understand that another person’s thoughts, feelings, and behavior may differ from their own interpretation.